MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-spoke-network.md

 In this article, you learn how to:
 > [!div class="checklist"]

-> * Use HCL (HashiCorp Language) to implement the Spoke VNets in hub-spoke topology
+> * Implement the Spoke VNets in hub-spoke topology
-> * Use Terraform to create Virtual machines in the spoke networks
+> * Create Virtual machines in the spoke networks
-> * Use Terraform to establish virtual network peerings with the hub networks
+> * Establish virtual network peerings with the hub networks

 ## 1. Configure your environment